kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/04-control-flow/04b-create-edit-flow-stores.md

 * Change the data on it
 * Then send it back to the Database and update it

-But `findOneAndUpdate()` is a method in MongoDB that will allow us to kind of do it in one fell swoop (which is nice!)
+But `findOneAndUpdate()` is a method in MongoDB that will allow us to kind of do it in one fell swoop (_which is nice!_)

 * `new: true` - returns the new store instead of the old one (_By default findOneAndUpdate() will return to us the old store and not the updated data_)
-* `runValidators: true` - We run our validators only on insert but this option makes sure that if someone changes a value from something to nothing and their is a `required` value in that field's schema, the validators will run again and the person will get an error and the data won't be updated
+* `runValidators: true` - We run our validators only on insert
+    - But this option makes sure that if someone changes a value from something to nothing and there is a `required` value in that field's schema, the validators will run again and the person will get an error and the data won't be updated
-* We tag on `.exec()` on the end to make sure this runs (some won't run so we do this to make sure it runs)
+* We tag on `.exec()` on the end to make sure this runs (_some won't run so we do this to make sure it runs_)
 * All of this returns a Promise so we make sure we use `await`

 `storeController.js`